opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

     1. Sign in to QFieldCloud and download the project.
     2. Collect data in the field.
-    3. Upload or synchronize changes once back online when using **"Offline editing"**.
+    3. Upload or synchronize changes once back online when using **Offline editing**.

     :material-monitor: Desktop preparation